Zhincore/zhinpile/README.md

 npm i
 ```
 ### Done
-Also remove all example photos in `frontend/data/`
+You may also remove all example photos in `frontend/data/` and replace it with yours.

----

 ## Confguration
 All options are on the top of the `index.js` file.